wal3sca/9-1-front-end-portfolio-project/readme.md

 - a snapshot of the data that was fetched from your application

+Instructors will reach out to you to approve or ask you to adjust your proposal.

 Then, follow the specifications above to create your application.
 Work with your instructors to approve your features before you begin working on them.